 A professional musician since 1992, Alan has worked with artists in a diverse range of styles, serving as a bassist, mandolinist, mandocellist, arranger, composer, audio engineer, and musical director.
-In addition to freelance work, Alan has served as a staff musician for Mount Pisgah UMC since 2002.
-In 2014 he became the Music Director for Mount Pisgah UMC.

 Notable original music projects include Revisionist History (containing two long form works for modern chamber ensembles) and Gestures (a collection of short jazz tunes), as well The Wesley Project which puts text from Charles Wesley in a new “progressive folk” setting.
 The Wesley Project received positive press at jazzmando.com.